inrialearninglab/ai4t/docs/2-Other-resources/4-SELFIE/0-1-presentation-of-SELFIE.en.md

 title: SELFIE
 description: Presentation of SELFIE and its environment
 ---

+#SEFLIE: Self-reflection on Effective Learning by Fostering the use of Innovative Educational technologies

 To help Schools "assess where they stand with learning in the digital age" Selfie has been developped as a free & customisable self-evaluation tool.
 Since its launch, this tool has been complemented by a range of new tools, resources and services that make SELFIE un a useful relay for the digital transformation.